 3. Endowment depreciation.
-Without house bonus, traders are less motivated to invest in the market.
-Pilot experiments that we conducted confirmed this hypothesis: Subjects spend 78% of all the money at their disposal in markets with house bonus whereas they spend only 64% in markets without house bonus.
-To enhance the process of information aggregation we wanted to make sure that traders would spend a major part of their endowment.
+Without a house bonus, traders are less motivated to invest in the market.
+Pilot experiments that we conducted confirmed this hypothesis: Subjects spend 78% of all the money at their disposal in markets with a house bonus, whereas they spend only 64% in markets without a house bonus.
+To enhance the process of information aggregation, we wanted to make sure that traders would spend a major part of their endowment.
 Plott et al. use an experimental design in which the part of the endowment that is not spent is lost.
 This makes all subjects spend the entire endowment.
-In our betting market that part of the endowment that is not spent declines in value and subject are allowed to keep only three quarters of it.
+In our betting market, the part of the endowment that is not spent declines in value, and subjects are allowed to keep only three-quarters of it.
 This design creates strong incentives for subjects to spend a major part of the endowment and thus allows for information aggregation.
-At the same time extremely risk-averse participants are allowed to keep all the endowment and earn a small but sure profit.
-Hence we enhance the process of aggregation of information while keeping risk-aversion to play a significant role.
+At the same time, extremely risk-averse participants are allowed to keep all of the endowment and earn a small but sure profit.
+Hence, we enhance the process of aggregating the information while keeping risk-aversion to play as a significant aspect.

 4. Paying periods.
-After the experiment was finished, we randomly selected four periods for which subjects were paid and this was ex-ante known to all participants.
+After completing the experiment, we randomly selected four periods for which subjects were paid and this was ex-ante known to all participants.
 (In Plott et al. subjects were paid in all rounds.)
-We implemented this payment mode to prevent subjects doing nothing and only shortly before the market is closed investing all the money into the event with the lowest odds, i.e. the most likely event.
-Most of the time the true event is identified successfully and hence the sniping strategy that we observed in pilot markets, leads to a large long-run profit (negative profit in a few periods is offset by a large positive profit in most of the periods).
+We implemented this payment mode to prevent subjects doing nothing and only shortly before the market is closed investing all their money into the event with the lowest odds, i.e. the most likely event.
+Most of the time the true event is identified successfully, and hence, the sniping strategy that we observed in pilot markets leads to a large long-run profit (negative profit in a few periods is offset by a large positive profit in most of the periods).
 However, extensive waiting worsens information aggregation because subjects who wait keep their private information away from the market.
 With our payment mode, waiting and investing everything in the most likely event becomes less attractive because those periods where the profit is negative could be chosen to be paying periods.